 –The Labyrinth: Rewiring the Nodes in the Maze of your Mind

-Our environment is powerful.
-Quite often, the people we spend the most time with shape our personality.
+The outer environment is powerful.
+The people we spend the most time with shape our personality.
 If we’re not careful and selective while interacting with others, we may take on certain traits, beliefs and behaviours which don’t benefit us.
-Some good people aren’t necessarily good for you.
+With this in mind, some good people aren’t necessarily good for you.
 If you spend too much time around them, their destructive tendencies begin to rub off on you.
 We all have family members and friends with such traits, and may even have some self-sabotaging habits ourselves.

 Even though I’ve overcome the addictions and don’t feel tempted in any way, if I spent time with people doing the drugs in front of me all the time, my genes would (my reaction to my outer environment) express themselves in the same way they did when I was an addict!
 The result is that my cells would start to crave the drugs once more.
 Changing your outer environment for the better is tremendously vital for creating a better life.
 I write from experience and the bottom of my heart.

 As Christ once said to his disciples; you can’t put new wine into old wineskins.
 What he means is you can’t create a new life from an old state of being, and you most certainly can’t if you’re still surrounded by the same people, situations which created your current life.
 Changes must be made within and without!

 Get away from negative influences.
 Even if you have to leave behind someone you believe is your best friend, they’re most likely only keeping you around to reinforce their own destructive tendencies.
 I had to leave many of my friends because their substance abuse wasn’t good for me to be around.
 You can always fall back into negative patterns.
 Be careful, as the more you advance on the path, the more darkness you’re able to perceive within and around you.